xlDownxl/SyntheticImageClassifier/README.md

 From all the test datasets, the model performs the worst on the Hypersim dataset.
 As the hypersim is the most realistic from all the test datasets, this is an indication that the simulations are increasingly closing the domain gap and closely resembling real images.
 Future simulations could be able to fool the model and generate images that are classifiatied as real.

 One domain that I have not covered in my tests are AI generated images.
-Given the extreme progress of models that generate realistic images,  the distinction of real and fake images will gain a lot of attention.
+Given the extreme progress of models that generate realistic images,  the distinction of real and fake images will gain more and more attention in the future.

 ## How to run Inference